krelinga/transcode/handbrake_experiments/README.md

 ### attempt_005.sh

 I tried setting quality = 16 in this run, and there wasn't a huge difference between this and the default quality = 22 run.
 I think the next thing that I'll try is running with one of the h264 presets and seeing if that helps anything.

+### attempt_006.sh

+This attempt tries to use one of handbrake's presets, which seems to work pretty well.
+In fact the audio compression here shrinks the file vs. my old set of options, for similar video quality.
+Also confirmed that all of the audio & subtitle tracks are present (and not burned in).
+The video also appears to be deinterlaced.

+I think the next thing to try is probably to tweak settings around default audio tracks (and see if that even matters from Jellyfin's point of view).
+Also (of course) try uploading this to Jellyfin and see what it thinks of the encoding.
+How much CPU will it spend on re-encoding the container format?